 Table 4 reports these partial correlations for the white-black achievement gaps.
 In general, the partial correlations are weaker than the bivariate correlations.
-This is particularly true in the top panel of Table 4: after controlling for racial differences in family socioeconomic characteristics, measures of black students' exposure to black and poor classmates/neighbors are at best only very weakly correlated with achievement gaps.
-The correlations with the unevenness measures of segregation are generally about 20% smaller than the uncontrolled correlations in Table 2.
-They are modest in size, but not trivial, ranging from roughly 0.21 to 0.46.
-Just as in Table 2, the largest correlation is the correlation with racial differences in exposure to poor schoolmates (r = 0.464).
+This is particularly true in the second row of table 4: after controlling for racial differences in family socioeconomic characteristics, measures of black students' exposure to poor classmates/neighbors are at best only very weakly correlated with achievement gaps.
+The correlations with the unevenness measures of segregation are generally about 10-30 percent smaller than the uncontrolled correlations in table 2.
+They are modest in size, but not trivial, ranging from roughly 0.18 to 0.51.
+Just as in table 2, the largest correlation is the correlation with racial differences in exposure to poor schoolmates (r = 0.509).

 Table 5 reports the analogous correlations of the segregation measures and the white-Hispanic achievement gap.
-Here the correlations with exposure to Hispanic schoolmates/neighbors are slightly larger than in the white-black table above (Table 4) and are all statistically different from 0.
-Interesting, white-Hispanic achievement gaps are slightly negatively correlated with Hispanic students' exposure to poor peers and neighbors.
+Here the partial correlations with exposure to Hispanic schoolmates/neighbors are not statistically different from zero.
+Interestingly, white-Hispanic achievement gaps are negatively correlated with Hispanic students' exposure to poor peers and neighbors.
 This correlation reverses, however, in the bottom panel of the table, once the models include metropolitan area racial and socioeconomic composition measures.
 Thus, the negative correlations with exposure to poverty may simply reflect a correlation between achievement gaps and overall poverty rates.

-In the bottom panel of Table 5, white-Hispanic achievement gaps remain correlated with differences in exposure to poverty after controlling for metropolitan socioeconomic characteristics and composition in addition to racial socioeconomic disparities.
-Nonetheless, the correlations are only modest in size, and are considerably smaller than their counterparts in Table 4.
+In the bottom panel of table 5, white-Hispanic achievement gaps remain correlated with differences in exposure to poverty after controlling for metropolitan socioeconomic characteristics and composition in addition to racial socioeconomic disparities.
+Nonetheless, the correlations are only modest in size, and are considerably smaller than their counterparts in table 4.

-Tables 4 and 5 together reveal a clear pattern: net of a set of key covariates, achievement gaps are more highly correlated with school segregation than residential segregation; more highly correlated with segregation among schools/tracts than among districts; and is generally more highly correlated with differences in exposure to poor or same-race classmates/neighbors than with simple exposure measures (though the last point is not true of exposure to Hispanic students/neighbors in Table 5).
-Net of the set of covariates in the models, the racial difference in students' exposure to poor schoolmates remains the measure of segregation most highly correlated with metropolitan area achievement gaps (white-black r = 0.464; white-Hispanic r = 0.350).
+Tables 4 and 5 together reveal a clear pattern: net of a set of key covariates, achievement gaps are more highly correlated with school segregation than residential segregation; more highly correlated with segregation among schools/tracts than among districts; and are generally more highly correlated with differences in exposure to poor or same-race classmates/neighbors than with simple exposure measures (though the last point is not true of exposure to black students/neighbors in table 4).
+Net of the set of covariates in the models, the racial difference in students' exposure to poor schoolmates remains the measure of segregation most highly correlated with metropolitan area achievement gaps (white-black r=0.509; white-Hispanic r=0.357).